airshipit/pegleg/doc/source/cli/cli.rst

 within ``days`` days.
 If any are found, print the cert names and expiration dates to ``stdout``.

-**-d / --days** (Optional).
+**-d / --days** (Optional, Default=60).

 Duration (in days) to check certificate validity from today.
-Default=60, minimum=0, no maximum.
+Minimum=0, no maximum.
 Values less than 0 will raise an exception.

 NOTE: Checking PKI certs where days = 0 will check for certs that are expired at the time the command is run.